VRSandeep/ionic-chatapp/Readme.md

 # Cordova Chatapp
-A real time chat app built using Ionic framework and Websockets
+A real time chat app built using Ionic framework and Websockets.
+This is built to be used with https://github.com/VRSandeep/Django-chat

 Forked from https://github.com/anchetaWern/cordova-chatapp